 Ramón Cruz MPA ’02 recently was elected as the Sierra Club’s president of the Board of Directors.
 He is the first Latino president in the organization’s 128-year history.

-As a student at the Woodrow Wilson School, Cruz pursued an MPA with a focus on Urban and Regional Planning, and completed the Science, Technology, and Environmental Policy (STEP) Certificate.
-Since graduating from the Woo, he has pursued a career in environmental policy and urban planning.
+As a student at the Princeton School of Public and International Affairs, Cruz pursued an MPA with a focus on Urban and Regional Planning, and completed the Science, Technology, and Environmental Policy (STEP) Certificate.
+Since graduating from the School, he has pursued a career in environmental policy and urban planning.
 He has worked with think tanks, government agencies, and NGOs, including the Environmental Defense Fund, the Institute for Transportation and Development Policy, and the state Environmental Quality Board of Puerto Rico.

 What made you want to pursue a degree in public policy?

 When I was an undergraduate at American University studying International Affairs, I initially thought I was going to continue in a traditional academic career.
 After serving as a teaching assistant and attending a few academic conferences, I realized an academic path wasn’t for me.
 I switched to thinking more about an applied career.
 I was an activist on social issues, and came to public policy because of a desire for community engagement.